Update: It's 2021 and I still love making Frito Candy! Plus now there's a new and improved(?) version of the Frito Candy recipe made with Bugles.

 Frito Candy is something I came up while playing around in the kitchen.

-It was supposed to be (and is!) kind of a trashy but delicious snack — a mess of Fritos, pretzels, and peanut butter cups held together in a matrix of brown sugar and butter.
+It was supposed to be (and is) a trashy but delicious snack.
+It's a mess of Fritos, pretzels, and peanut butter cups held together in a matrix of brown sugar and butter.
 I made it with skepticism knowing it would at the least, satisfy a sweet & salty craving.
 In the end, I liked it enough to take it to a party.

-The reaction to this candy/cookie or whatever you call it, was astonishing.
+The reaction to a candy made with Fritos was astonishing.
 My friends ate it up in seconds and over the course of the next few months, kept asking for more.
 I developed a new appreciation for Fritos (which do not have MSG, I learned) and have come to appreciate them for the wholesome, trans-fat free snack food they are ;).
-Okay, so that’s a stretch, but Fritos are not all that bad for you and in some cases, they can stand in for dessert.
+Okay, so that's a stretch, but Fritos are not all that bad for you and in some cases, they can stand in for dessert.

 The finished product should look like this.

-I have always made it in a 9×13 inch pan, but I’m thinking about switching to a 15×10 inch pan and increasing the pretzels for a higher ratio of salty to sweet.
-Here’s a picture of the latest batch before it set.
+I have always made it in a 9x13 inch pan, but I'm thinking about switching to a 15x10 inch pan and increasing the pretzels for a higher ratio of salty to sweet.
+Here's a picture of the latest batch before it set.
+I like to use milk chocolate for half and dark for half.

 So I kind of mentioned it in passing the other day (see above), but I ran out of Fritos and have been using Bugles again.
 The Fritos are excellent, but if you are looking for an excuse to buy some Bugles then I recommend you try this with Bugles in place of or along with the Fritos.